akka/alpakka-kafka/docs/src/main/paradox/testing-testcontainers.md

 ### One cluster per test class

-By mixing in `TestcontainersKafkaPerClassLike` a specific Kafka Docker cluster will be started for that test class and stopped after its run finished.
+By mixing in @scaladoc[TestcontainersKafkaPerClassLike](akka.kafka.testkit.scaladsl.TestcontainersKafkaPerClassLike) a specific Kafka Docker cluster will be started for that test class and stopped after its run finished.